Strategies for Teaching Quantitative Concepts Online

 Presence in an online course context is understood as the ability of people “to project their personal characteristics into the community, thereby presenting themselves to other participants as real people.”
 Consider adding videos which show you explaining a concept to students in addition to videos and/or audio recordings of your lectures.

-Rapport is the establishment of a sense of personal connection with relationships characterized by mutual understanding and communication.
-Research indicates that in classes where teachers established rapport, students were more likely to pay attention to new subject matter thereby increasing motivation and engagement.
+Rapport is the establishment of a sense of personal connection in relationships that is characterized by mutual understanding and communication.
+Research indicates that in classes where teachers established rapport, students were more likely to pay attention to new subject matter, thereby increasing motivation and engagement.

-If you find it too difficult to address each student individually each week, consider establishing time to interact with groupings of students to share your personal experiences and insights on the concepts discussed in the course.
-Through shared interaction the instructor serves as a model for the discourse, and a learning facilitator by providing students with constructive critique and ongoing formative feedback.
+If you find it too difficult to address each student individually each week, consider establishing time to interact with groupings of students to share your personal experiences and insights into the concepts discussed in the course.
+Through shared interaction, the instructor serves as a model for the discourse and a learning facilitator by providing students with constructive critique and ongoing formative feedback.

 Remember the acronym VOCAL (Visible, Organized, Compassionate, Analytical, and Leader-by-example) when planning your student engagement strategy: